-- Intelligent Retinal Implant System (IRIS; Pixium Vision, Paris, France) uses an external camera integrated with a pair of glasses and linked by wire to a pocket computer.
+- Intelligent Retinal Implant System (Pixium Vision, Paris, France) uses an external camera integrated with a pair of glasses and linked by wire to a pocket computer.
 Receiver electronics connect via a scleral tunnel to an electrode array on the surface of the retina.
 Pixium Vision is also developing PRIMA, which uses a subretinal implant.

 - Learning Retinal Implant (Intelligent Medical Implants, Zug, Switzerland) uses an external camera on the frame of a pair of glasses and wireless data and power transfer.
 Receiver electronics connect via a scleral tunnel to an epiretinal implant.
 A retinal encoder with 100 to 1000 tunable spatiotemporal filters simulates the filtering operations performed by the ganglion cell and allows individual calibration to improve each patient’s visual perception.

-- Microelectrode-STS (suprachoroidal-transretinal stimulation) system (Osaka University, Japan) places its 9- electrode retinal prosthesis in a scleral pocket with a reference electrode in the vitreous cavity.
+- Microelectrode-STS (suprachoroidal-transretinal stimulation) system (Osaka University, Japan) places its nine-electrode retinal prosthesis in a scleral pocket with a reference electrode in the vitreous cavity.
 A video camera is used to detect a visual object.
 Because the electrodes are at a greater distance from the retina, the resolution of the image may be lower than other devices.
 A proposed advantage of the STS prosthesis over epi- or subretinal prostheses is the safety of the surgical procedure, because the electrodes do not touch the retina.

 Summary of Evidence

-For individuals who have blindness secondary to retinal diseases who receive a retinal prosthesis, the evidence includes a prospective single arm study evaluating the device approved by the Food and Drug Administration (FDA) and a systematic review of studies on various devices.
+For individuals who have blindness secondary to retinal diseases who receive a retinal prosthesis, the evidence includes a prospective single arm study evaluating the device approved by the FDA and a systematic review of studies on various devices.
 Relevant outcomes are functional outcomes, quality of life, and treatment-related morbidity.
-A 2016 systematic review included studies on the FDA-approved retinal prosthesis device as well as devices unavailable in the U.S.; the overall conclusion was that the evidence on retinal prostheses is insufficient on all outcomes of interest.
-One study with 30 patients has evaluated the single FDA-approved device (the Argus II) and numerous articles on this study have been published.
+A 2016 systematic review included studies on the FDA-approved retinal prosthesis device as well as devices unavailable in the United States; the overall conclusion was that the evidence on retinal prostheses is insufficient on all outcomes of interest.
+One study with 30 patients has evaluated the single FDA-approved device (the Argus II); numerous articles on this study have been published.
 Primary outcomes included three computer-based visual acuity tests.
-At three- and five-year follow-up visits, patients performed significantly better on the three computer tasks with the device on compared with off.
+At three- and five-year follow-up visits, patients performed significantly better on the three computer tasks with the device on versus off.
 Performance on the most difficult task, grating discrimination, was still relatively low with the device on.
 Sub-studies have tested performance on more practical tasks.
 These studies tended to find significantly better performance with the device on but differences between groups may not be clinically meaningful.
 The same 30 patients have been evaluated multiple times and as a result of multiple testing, their performance may differ from other individuals with the device.
 Additional prospective studies and additional evaluations of the ability to perform practical tasks with clinically meaningful impact on health outcomes are needed.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

 Practice Guidelines and Position Statements